syl20bnr/spacemacs-elpa-mirror/melpa/highlight-readme.txt

  you can use `C-x n a' (command `zz-add-zone') to add the current region to the same variable.

- You can use command `hlt-highlight-regions' to highlight the `zz-izones' zones, and you can use command `hlt-highlight-regions-in-buffers' to highlight all zones recorded for a given set of buffers.
+ You can use command `hlt-highlight-regions' to highlight buffer zones, as defined by their limits (interactively, `zz-izones'), and you can use command `hlt-highlight-regions-in-buffers' to highlight all zones recorded for a given set of buffers.
 You can use commands `hlt-unhighlight-regions' and `hlt-unhighlight-regions-in-buffers' to unhighlight them.
 If option `hlt-auto-faces-flag' is non-nil then each zone gets a different face.
 Otherwise, all of them are highlighted with the same face.

  From Isearch you can highlight the search-pattern matches.
 You can do this across multiple buffers being searched together.